wzthu/NeuronMotif/nm-2/demo2_2/README.md

 # Result

+For the result in each folder, the sequence samples, position probability matrixes and diagnosis indicators are stored in folder 'layerX'.
+The corresponding visualization results (HTML files) and the patterns matched to the JASPAR database by using Tomtom are shown in 'layerX_visualization'

 Only the receptive field of a convolutional neuron in layer 5 (82 bp) is long enough to put two 16-bp shifting CTCF motifs (19 bp).
 The decoupling algorithm in NeuronMotif is applied twice to the convolutional neuron in layer 5 of the DCNN model.
 The sample sequences depend on the result of Demo 2.

 Only the results of layer 5 will be shown.
 This process can be applied to other layers but is not necessary.